tylingsoft/website/maml/models/contact/index.md

 ## Customer Support

-We’re here to help with any questions or comments.
-It's cool if you just want to say "hi".
+If you want to:

+- Report a bug / issue
+- Request a new feature
+- Ask a question
+- Say "Hello"

-Please send email to [service@tylingsoft.com](mailto:service@tylingsoft.com).
+Please kindly send an email to [service@tylingsoft.com](mailto:service@tylingsoft.com).

-For critical issues or bugs, we will reply your email as soon as possible.
+For critical issues, we will try to get back to you as soon as possible.<br/>
-Normally, you can expect to receive our reply in 1-2 business days.
+Normally, we will reply your email in 1 or 2 business days.

 ## How to